hubcity/gnucash_getquotes/README.md

 ### Environment
 - Ubuntu 14.04 (other reasonably up-to-date linux installs may work)
 - Ruby 2.4.x
+  - google-api-client
+  - nokogiri
-- GnuCash 2.6.1 running with XML backend (that is what I am running, other 2.6.x may be work)
+- GnuCash 2.6.1 running with XML backend (that is what I am running, other 2.6.x may work)

 ### GnuCash Data
 - All commodities priced in USD